thedannymarsh/AutoSort/README.md

 ##### Post Process
 - reanalyze - Logical.
 Choose 0 to be queried as to whether or not you want to go over previously done files.
 Choose 1 to automatically skip this step (Default = 0)
 - simple gmm - Logical.
 Choose 0 to be asked to enter all GMM parameters.
 Choose 1 to only be asked for cluster count when re-clustering.
-The paramters from your config file will then be utilized.
+The parameters from your config file will then be utilized.
 (Default = 1)
 - image size - Integer representing the size of the image to be created for use in postprocessing.
 (Default = 70)
 - temporary dir - Directory where images will be temporarily stored while post-processing